Uncle Tobys: Oats and nutrition

-Advertising Malpractice
+Advertising malpractice

-On 13 September 2006, the ACCC mandated that Uncle Tobys stop advertising that its fruit roll-ups are ‘Made with 65% real fruit’.
-The chairman of the commission released a statement saying; “The ACCC was concerned that the Roll-Ups composition was being misrepresented to consumers”.
+On 13 September 2006, the Australian Competition & Consumer Commission (ACCC) mandated that Uncle Tobys stop advertising that its Fruit Roll-Ups are ‘Made with 65% real fruit’.
+The chairman of the commission released a statement saying: "The ACCC was concerned that the Roll-Ups composition was being misrepresented to consumers".
 After the announcement, Uncle Tobys altered its advertising practices to remove the aforementioned phrase.
-Uncle Tobys was prevented from suggesting that Roll-Ups are equivalent to any percentage of fresh fruit and was prevented from running an advertisement that showed an apple being compacted into a fruit Roll-up.
+Uncle Tobys was prevented from suggesting that Roll-Ups are equivalent to any percentage of fresh fruit and was prevented from running an advertisement that showed an apple being compacted into a Fruit Roll-Up.

 After the mandate, the ACCC required Uncle Tobys to publish an article for the food industry, emphasising the importance of advertising standards.
-In the article, Uncle Tobys states: “The Key learning from this experience was that in making representations to consumers, we have to carefully consider how consumers might view both representations on packaging and the overall impression created by all the aspects of product marketing, including labels, branding and advertising”.
+In the article, Uncle Tobys stated that its "key learning from this experience was that in making representations to consumers, we have to carefully consider how consumers might view both representations on packaging and the overall impression created by all the aspects of product marketing, including labels, branding and advertising."

-On 26 November 2015, Cereal Partners Australia paid a fine of $32,400 to the ACCC.
-Prior to this payment, the ACCC had issued Cereal Partners Australia with three infringement notices.
-The commission issued infringement notices because it had reason to believe that Cereal Partners Australia had violated Australian Consumer Law, by misrepresenting the protein content within Uncle Tobys oat products.
+On 26 November 2015, Uncle Tobys was fined $32,400 for false claims about the protein content in oats, after being warned three times by the ACCC in infringement notices.
+The commission issued infringement notices because it had reason to believe that Cereal Partners Australia had violated Australian Consumer Law by misrepresenting the protein content within Uncle Tobys oat products.
 The commission alleged that the packaging “made false or misleading representations that the oats in these Uncle Tobys products contained a significant amount of protein, which is not the case”.
 Uncle Tobys had included a disclaimer with the packaging, but this did not impact the verdict.

-Swim my Way Initiative
+Swim My Way initiative

 Historically, the Uncle Tobys brand has been closely associated with swimming.
 In 1983, the company sponsored its first athlete—Lisa Curry—a swimmer at the Commonwealth Games.
 Currently, Uncle Tobys has two brand ambassadors: Olympic Champions Cate and Bronte Campbell.

 Uncle Tobys, in collaboration with Royal Life Saving Australia, previously launched a swimming campaign.
-The program is named ‘Swim My Way’ and was launched on the 6th of March 2018.
+The program is named ‘Swim My Way’ and was launched on the 6 March 2018.
 The aim of this program is to promote swimming to all Australians, regardless of their age demographic.

+See also: Swim Kids, another initiative by Uncle Tobys, with the purpose of helping kids learn how to swim.

-Product Recall
+Product recall

 On 10 January 2020, Food Standards Australia New Zealand issued a product recall for a number of Uncle Tobys products.
 The recall affected four flavours of fruit roll-ups; including passionfruit, rainbow berry, rainbow fruit salad, and fun-prints strawberry (Food Standards Australia New Zealand, 2020).

-The product recall was due to equipment failure within one of Nestle's production facilities, which created the possibility for there to be foreign matter (small metal fragments) in the product.
+The product recall was due to equipment failure within one of Nestlé's production facilities, which created the possibility for there to be foreign matter (small metal fragments) in the product.
 Customers who purchased the recalled batches were entitled to a full refund.